Fungal Communication

 April 14th, 2026 Filed under: Uncategorized |

-Comments Off on How Were Anti-Cancer Drugs from Nature Discovered in the Past?
+Comments Off on Cancelled-How Were Anti-Cancer Drugs from Nature Discovered in the Past?
 How is it Done Today?

 From early discoveries rooted in traditional remedies to today’s cutting-edge laboratory techniques, the search for anti-cancer drugs in nature has evolved dramatically.
 How Were Anti-Cancer Drugs from Nature Discovered in the Past?
 How is it Done Today?
 Explores how scientists have historically identified powerful natural compounds, and how modern research continues to uncover new possibilities using advanced tools and interdisciplinary approaches.
 Gain insight into the journey from plant and fungal sources to potential therapies, and how innovations in chemistry and biology are accelerating the discovery process.